Gardens of the Fox Cities

-Gardens of the Fox Cities (35 acres) are nonprofit botanical gardens and an arboretum located in Appleton Memorial Park at 1313 Witzke Boulevard, Appleton, Wisconsin.
+Scheig Center Gardens (35 acres) are nonprofit botanical gardens and an arboretum located in Appleton Memorial Park at 1313 Witzke Boulevard, Appleton, Wisconsin.
 They are open daily from dawn to dusk without charge.

 Garden displays and natural areas combine to showcase the seasonal beauty of plants and gardens in Wisconsin.

 In May 2006, the Gardens announced a long-term expansion project.
 The plan would include the addition of, among other things, a rose garden, perennial garden, bird meadow, serenity garden, and outdoor amphitheater.